learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Explain browser console logs features?
+## Q 18.7.
+Explain browser console logs features?

 The `Console` method **log()** outputs a message to the web console.
 The message may be a single string or it may be any one or more JavaScript objects.